eliottBo/MLSTclassifier_cd/README.md

 ## Usage:

+The query can be a .txt file (as the one extracted from PubMLST), a csv file with the same structure as the example "MLST_file_example.csv" or an output file from [FastMLST](https://github.com/EnzoAndree/FastMLST).

+Make sure you match the input file extension with the input type argument:
+- Text file (.txt) from PubMLST: `pubmlst` argument;
+- CSV file with the same structure as "MLST_file_example.csv": `csv` argument;
+- Output from FastMLST: `fastmlst` argument.

 ### Basic Command:

-The query csv file must have the same structure as the example "MLST_file_example.csv".

-`MLSTclassifier_cd [query csv file path] [output path]`
+`MLSTclassifier_cd [query file path] [output path] [input type]`

+Example: `MLSTclassifier_cd /Desktop/folder_name/MLST_file_example.csv /Desktop/folder_name/exmple_output.csv csv`

 ## Output:

 After running MLSTclassifier_cd, the output file should contain an additional column named "predicted_clade".
-It also create the following files:
+It also creates the following files:

 - "pie_chart.html" displays the proportions of the different classes found.
 - "count.csv" a csv file containing the raw value count of your predicted clades for you to generate your own graphs!